Amir5470/NovaIPtv/README.md

 # NovaIPTV

-NovaIPTV is a web-based IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
+NovaIPTV is an IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
 It combines live content, trailers, sports integration, and personalization features all in one place.

 ---